We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

 Having represented people from across Rhondda Cynon Taff and Bridgend for more than three decades, our team have built an exceptional record of success under even the most challenging circumstances.
 We feel a very strong connection to our local community, with many of our team having been born and bred in the Rhondda Cynon Taff area.

 We take pride in offering a friendly, approachable service for what can be a difficult subject to deal with.
-Our team are people just like you and we want you to feel totally comfortable when coming to us to find out more about making a claim.
+Our team are people just like you and we want you to feel totally comfortable when coming to us to find out more about making a hospital negligence claim.
 We will be happy to answer your questions clearly and honestly, without unnecessary legal jargon.

 From your first contact with us, your claim will be handled by one of our trained legal experts.
 They will be available by phone and email any time you have a question or need an update, ensuring that you can always get hold of someone who knows you and your case.